Isabel Hardman

-Isabel Hardman, Lady Walney (born 5 May 1986), is a British political journalist and the assistant editor of The Spectator.
+Isabel Hardman (born 5 May 1986), is a British political journalist and the assistant editor of The Spectator.
 In 2015, she was named Journalist of the Year at the Political Studies Association's annual awards.

 Early life

 Born in Camden, Hardman is the daughter of Michael Hardman, the first chairman and one of the four founders of the Campaign for Real Ale.
 She was privately educated at St Catherine's School, Bramley, and then state educated at Godalming College, before graduating from the University of Exeter with a first-class degree in English literature in 2007.
 While at university, Hardman worked as a freelance journalist for The Observer.
 She completed a National Council for the Training of Journalists course at Highbury College in 2009.

 Career

 Hardman began her career in journalism as a senior reporter for Inside Housing magazine.
 She then became assistant news editor at PoliticsHome, moving to The Spectator in 2012.
-Alongside The Spectator, Hardman wrote a weekly column for the Evening Standard on nature in London from 2020, until 2021.
+Hardman also wrote a column for the Evening Standard on nature in London from 2020 until 2021.

-Currently, she is an assistant editor of The Spectator.
-Elsewhere, she writes a monthly column for the i paper on health policy.
-In radio, she is a presenter of the BBC Radio 4 programme Week in Westminsterand in early July 2023, she became Political Commentator at Times Radio.
+She is an assistant editor of The Spectator.
+She has also written columns for the i paper on health policy.
+In radio, she is a presenter of the BBC Radio 4 programme Week in Westminster and in early July 2023, she became political commentator at Times Radio.

 In television, she has appeared on programmes such as Question Time, The Andrew Marr Show and Have I Got News for You.

 Hardman has also written books.
-In 2018, she wrote Why We Get The Wrong Politicians, this was followed by The Natural Health Service, in 2020, and Fighting for Life in 2023.
+In 2018, she released Why We Get The Wrong Politicians, this was followed by The Natural Health Service, in 2020, and Fighting for Life in 2023.

-In regard to accolades, in September 2014, GQ magazine named her as one of their 100 most connected women in Britain, and in December 2015, she was named "Journalist of the Year" at the Political Studies Association's annual awards.
 Why We Get The Wrong Politicians won the award for best political book by a non-parliamentarian at the Parliamentary Book Awards 2018.
 That year, it was also shortlisted for the Waterstones Book of the Year award and the Orwell Prize.

+In September 2014, GQ magazine named her as one of their 100 most connected women in Britain, and in December 2015, she was named "Journalist of the Year" at the Political Studies Association's annual awards.